rust-lang/rust/lib/line-index/README.md

 # line-index

-This crate is developped as part of `rust-analyzer`.
+This crate is developed as part of `rust-analyzer`.

-line-index is a library to convert between text offset and its corresponding line/column.
+line-index is a library to convert between text offsets and corresponding line/column coordinates.

 ## Installation